-- Knowing your community and equality mapping

-- Place shaping, leadership, partnership and organisational commitment

-- Community engagement and satisfaction

-- Responsive services and customer care

-- A modern and diverse workforce.
+- Responsive services and customer care - A modern and diverse workforce.

-The Council was successfully audited in 2012 as an 'Achieving' authority by The Local Government Association.
+The Council was successfully audited. as an 'Achieving' authority by The Local Government Association.

 Council Service Plans will, during the annual service planning process, undertake equality impact assessments and all services are required to comment on the equality aspects of their service as part of the service planning process.
 Service Plans describe the priorities for each year and where equality performance improvements are required the targets set will be stated and details of how these improvements will be made included in a Corporate Equality Action Plan.
-All annual Service Plans are signed off by Management Team and approved by the Executive Committee.
+All annual Service Plans are signed off by CLT and approved by the Executive Committee.

 Performance issues, including equality performance, are monitored throughout the year by the Council's Business Improvement team with quarterly reports submitted to the Executive Committee.
-Management Team will hold managers accountable for ensuring there is evidence of improved performance and equality of outcomes.
+CLT will hold managers accountable for ensuring there is evidence of improved performance and equality of outcomes.